snirb34/terraform-example/README.md

 * 3 VMs that will exist in each of the virtual networks' subnets

 The base image of all VMs is Ubuntu 18.04 LTS
+The script assumes that a resorce group is already created and expect to get it

 ## Current issues/limitations
-None of the VMs has a public IP
+* None of the VMs has a public IP